Tabitha Edith Lee

 tabitha_edith_lee.png

 Greetings!
 I’m Tabitha, or “Tab” for short.
-I am a roboticist and postdoctoral fellow at Université de Montréal and Mila - Quebec Artificial Intelligence Institute, where I am advised by Prof. Glen Berseth and Prof. Yoshua Bengio.
+I am a roboticist and postdoctoral fellow at the Département d’informatique et de recherche opérationnelle at Université de Montréal and Mila - Quebec Artificial Intelligence Institute.
+I am grateful to be advised by Prof. Glen Berseth and Prof. Yoshua Bengio.
+My research is graciously supported by the IVADO Postdoctoral Research Funding Program.

 Previously, I completed my Ph.D. in Robotics at the Robotics Institute at Carnegie Mellon University, where I was a member of the Intelligent Autonomous Manipulation group led by Prof. Oliver Kroemer.
 During my Ph.D., my thesis focused on causal robot learning for manipulation.
 Specifically, I investigated the interplay between robot perception and control through the lens of causality to learn and leverage the causal structure of manipulation tasks.
 To this end, my research built toward a causal robot learning system that empowers lifelong autonomous manipulation in challenging, open-world settings, such as homes, hospitals, and restaurants.